2018 Scottsdale shootings: Shootings

 By Sunday afternoon, police had Jones under surveillance as he drove around Fountain Hills in his gold Mercedes Benz.
-At one point, Jones ditched a small bag containing a .22-caliber pistol, which police later determined to belong to one of two people, 70-year-old Mary Simmons and 72-year-old Bryon Thomas, who were shot and killed inside a Fountain Hills home.
-Their bodies were not discovered until Monday, June 4.
-Police stated that ballistics ruled out the 22-caliber gun from having been used in any of the shootings.
+At one point, Jones ditched a small bag containing a .22-caliber pistol, which police later determined to belong to one of two people, 70-year-old Mary Simmons and her husband, 72-year-old Bryon Thomas, who were shot and killed inside a Fountain Hills home.
+They had no connection to the divorce case but may have been acquaintances of Dwight Jones.

+Their bodies were not discovered until June 4.
+Police stated that ballistics ruled out the .22-caliber gun from having been used in any of the shootings.

 Investigation

 The break in the investigation came when Jones' ex-wife issued a statement saying her current husband, a retired Phoenix police detective, "recognized the connection to my divorce and the three crime scenes and he notified the Phoenix Police violent crime unit on Saturday (June 2) night."
 Once Jones was made a suspect, a DNA sample was obtained from a relative of Jones and matched to a DNA sample from a recovered shell casing.